These are the best places to travel this summer

 Planning tip: If you arrive by car (public transport is a challenge here), tack on a stop at nearby City Island for dinner.
 This charming fishing-centric island feels more New England than New York, and you can’t beat a pile of fried shrimp and clams at beloved joints Tony’s Pier and Johnny’s Reef.

-5. South Beach, Staten Island
+6. South Beach, Staten Island

 Expect a tableau of New York eccentricity at this stretch of beach south of Staten Island’s Verrazzano Bridge.
 Deeply tanned seniors in beach chairs don’t seem to mind the frolicking kids and Jehovah’s Witnesses passing out pamphlets at this 2.5-mile-long stretch of sand, which might just be New York City’s best.
-Take a dip with a view – or walk or bike along the boardwalk, made from real, wonderfully creaky planks.
+Take a dip with a view, or walk or bike along the boardwalk, made from real, wonderfully creaky planks.

-Planning tip: Cycling to South Beach from Manhattan is a breeze, via the Staten Island Ferry and a new bike path from the North Shore via Fort Wadsworth.
+Planning tip: Cycling to South Beach from Manhattan is a breeze, via the Staten Island Ferry and a bike path from the North Shore via Fort Wadsworth.
 Bypass the busy on-ramps to the massive Verrazzano Bridge by pedaling under it.

-6. Long Beach, Long Island
+7. Long Beach, Long Island

 On the South Shore of Long Island, Long Beach is a straight-shot, hour-long Long Island Rail Road ride from Manhattan.
 Yet the town’s Ocean Beach Park (admission fee required) could be half a world away, with only the crowds to hint otherwise.

-The 3.5-mile beach is one of the Long Island’s best, and it’s tailor-made for families, with multiple playgrounds for the little ones and lots of activities like surf lessons, bike rentals and a 2.25-mile boardwalk to explore.
+The 3.5-mile beach is one of Long Island’s best, and it’s tailor-made for families, with multiple playgrounds for the little ones and lots of activities like surf lessons, bike rentals and a 2.25-mile boardwalk to explore.

-7. Asbury Park, New Jersey
+8. Asbury Park, New Jersey

 Easily reachable by train from Penn Station, this resort town has seen a boom in recent years, with a renovated seafront promenade, new hotels and condos, and sense of fun that makes it a unique beach destination in the region.
 Wide sand and nice waves draw sunbathers and surfers alike to the beach (admission fee required), while vendors along the Boardwalk offer salt-water taffy, fried dough, ice cream, frozen cocktails and other treats.